| Author |

 Hello

-It's understandable that you can "tune" a starter by reconnecting internal connections, cleaning, and lubricating.
+It is understandable that an starter can be "tuned" by reconnecting internal connections, cleaning, and lubricating.

-It's also clear that the willingness to start decreases rapidly with the starting speed due to increased leakage, lower injection pressure, and increasing compression loss.
+It is also understandable that the willingness to start decreases rapidly with increasing starting speed due to increased leakage, lower injection pressure, and increasing compression loss.

-Shouldn't everything be lost in a diesel engine if it doesn't start immediately?
+Shouldn't everything be lost when a diesel engine doesn't start immediately?

-IMO, the optimal ignition conditions should be around the 2nd compression, when the starter has just fully brought the engine to speed.
-After that, the starting speed should gradually decrease as the starter winding continues to heat up and the battery also starts to fail.
+IMO, the optimal conditions for starting should be around the 2nd compression, when the starter has just fully brought the engine up to speed.
+After that, the cranking speed should gradually decrease because the starter motor is getting increasingly hot and the battery is also starting to drain.

-Therefore, the conditions are actually getting worse the longer the engine is "geholt".
-Nevertheless, the engine usually starts eventually - and I'm wondering:
+So, the prerequisites are actually getting worse the longer the engine is flooded.
+Nevertheless, it usually starts up eventually - and I'm wondering: why even :

-Initially, I thought that the accumulation of unburned diesel in the cylinder heads with each unsuccessful injection would increase the compression ratio, allowing the engine to start even with a low RPM.
+Initially, I thought that the accumulation of unburned diesel in the cylinder combustion chambers grows with each unsuccessful injection, and the (geometric) compression increases further, until the engine starts even with a relatively low starting RPM.

 However, rough calculations suggest otherwise:

-Or should the EDC gradually increase the injection amount during the starting process until the engine eventually starts?
-Then, it should happen much faster, instead of stressing the driver, battery, and starter for up to 10 seconds or more??
+Or should the EDC gradually increase the starting amount while cranking, until the motor eventually engages?
+Then the IMO should happen a bit faster, instead of stressing the driver, battery, and starter for up to 10 seconds or more??

-Or does the compression heat only initially dissipate significantly into the surrounding material (as mentioned above), and while the upper layer of material heats up further with each compression, the peak temperature can increase accordingly, effectively "overcompensating" for the declining RPM?
+Or does the compression heat only initially dissipate significantly into the surrounding material (see above), and while the uppermost layer of material heats up further with each compression, can the temperature peak increase accordingly, and can the negative effects of the decreasing initial RPM "overcompensate"?

-Perhaps I am simply missing something.
+Maybe I'm just missing something.
 It would be great if someone could help me . . .
-GruĂ Ulf
+Gruß Ulf

 _________